hoalongnatsu/Dockerfile/README.md

 CMD ["python3", "app.py"]
 ```

-With Flask or Diango, you need to run on host `0.0.0.0`.
+With Flask or Django, you need to run on host `0.0.0.0`.

 Flask:
 ```